 - Sandoval Y, Januzzi JL Jr, Jaffe AS.
 Cardiac Troponin for the Diagnosis and Risk-Stratification of Myocardial Injury in COVID-19: JACC Review Topic of the Week.
 J Am Coll Cardiol 2020;Jul 3:[Epub ahead of print].

 - Guo T, Fan Y, Chen M, et al. Cardiovascular Implications of Fatal Outcomes of Patients With Coronavirus Disease 2019 (COVID-19).
 JAMA Cardiol 2020;Mar 27:[Epub ahead of print].

 - Shi S, Qin M, Shen B, et al. Association of Cardiac Injury With Mortality in Hospitalized Patients With COVID-19 in Wuhan, China.
 JAMA Cardiol 2020;Mar 25:[Epub ahead of print].

-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Lipid Metabolism, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Acute Coronary Syndromes, Cardiovascular Care Team, Dyslipidemia, Heart Failure and Cardiomyopathies, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Lipid Metabolism, Heart Failure and Cardiac Biomarkers

 Keywords: Acute Coronary Syndrome, COVID-19, Coronavirus, severe acute respiratory syndrome coronavirus 2, Coronary Artery Disease, C-Reactive Protein, Critical Illness, Interleukin-6, Takotsubo Cardiomyopathy, Myocarditis, Respiratory Distress Syndrome, Triage, Prognosis, Ferritins

 < Back to Listings